Home โ€บ Interests โ€บ Adventure Travel

 2. Yellowknife, Canada

-Yellowknife is the capital of Northwest Territories in Canada.
+Yellowknife is the capital of the Northwest Territories in Canada.
 The city is located on the coast of Great Slave Lake.
-It is one of the Canadian cities nearest to the North Pole, located directly below the Auroral Oval, an area with the greatest auroral activity.
+It is one of the Canadian cities nearest to the North Pole, directly below the Auroral Oval, an area with the greatest auroral activity.

-Thanks to the dry winter nights and the clear skies, you can watch Aurora Borealis here for more than 200 days a year.
+Thanks to the dry winter nights and the clear skies, you can watch the Aurora Borealis here for more than 200 days a year.
 The best period of the year for Aurora viewing is from November to April.

 Surroundings of the Great Slave Lake provide excellent fun facilities such as snowshoeing and snowmobiling.
-You can also visit The Snowking Winter Festival, with a snow castle in which exhibitions, concerts, and other events are held.
+You can also visit The Snowking Winter Festival, with a snow castle in which exhibitions, concerts and other events are held.

 3. Fairbanks, Alaska